kishanbellur/LaTeX_MSPhDTemplate/README.md

 Refer to the [formatting guidelines by the graduate college at University of Cincinnati](https://grad.uc.edu/student-life/etd/formatting.html).

-DO NOT send your comments, concerns, issues and/or questions about this template to UC's Graduate School or Information Technology.
+DO NOT send your comments, concerns, issues and/or questions about this template to UC's Graduate College or Information Technology.
 [Google](http://google.com/) search often provides a quick and reliable answer.
 If all else fails, then contact the author.
 Understand that this is a pro-bono project.
 Author may very well be busy with work and life responsibilities and